ParmanuAlways91/PCA_ICA_Video_compression/README.md

 For FFPMEG in windows, Download the FFMEG release version from the https://www.gyan.dev/ffmpeg/builds/ For logging the output of FFPMEG, lavfi is used.

+For logging the output of FFPMEG, lavfi is used.

+For all I frames in FFPMEG, keep keyint and min-keyint as 1.